Disco Volante (Mr. Bungle album): Composition

-Although much of the song's lyrics are limited ("Carry Stress in the Jaw", "Phlegmatics"), are in another language ("Desert Search for Techno Allah", "Violenza Domestica"), or are just gibberish ("Ma Meeshka Mow Skwoz"), lyrical content in Disco Volante is, like in their eponymous debut album, both dark and comedic.
-Lyrical themes include disconnection and isolation ("Everyone I Went to High School With Is Dead"), "actual teeth-pulling anxiety nightmares" and bruxism ("Carry Stress in the Jaw"), child abuse ("After School Special"), domestic violence ("Violenza Domestica"), the "gradual decline of the human body due to social interactions", as bassist Trevor Dunn elaborates("Phlegmatics"), masturbation ("Backstrokin'"), and martyrdom ("Merry Go Bye Bye").
-"The Bends" is a ten minute, almost entirely instrumental, experimental track split into ten different sections, detailing a negligent diver who experiences the bends.
+Although much of the album's lyrics are limited ("Carry Stress in the Jaw", "Phlegmatics"), in non-English languages ("Desert Search for Techno Allah", "Violenza Domestica"), or constructed from nonsense words ("Ma Meeshka Mow Skwoz", "Chemical Marriage"), the lyrical content of Disco Volante is, as on their eponymous debut album, both dark and comedic.
+Lyrical themes include social isolation ("Everyone I Went to High School With Is Dead"), bruxism ("Carry Stress in the Jaw"), child abuse ("After School Special"), domestic violence ("Violenza Domestica"), the "gradual decline of the human body due to social interactions" ("Phlegmatics"), masturbation ("Backstrokin'"), and martyrdom ("Merry Go Bye Bye").
+"The Bends" is a largely instrumental ten-minute suite split into ten different sections, detailing the experiences of a negligent diver who experiences decompression sickness.

 "Carry Stress in the Jaw" and "Phlegmatics" are parts two and three of the "Sleep" trilogy, with part one being on the band's eponymous debut album.

 Both "Carry Stress in the Jaw" and "Merry Go Bye Bye" feature untitled hidden tracks.
 The first is sometimes referred to as "The Secret Song" (after a prominent lyric) or "Spy" (used to denote the song on the band's set lists).
 The second is sometimes called "Nothing", due to a joke in the liner notes.
 On vinyl pressings, the album is double grooved the first hidden track is in the second groove, which is notoriously difficult to accurately locate.
 On CD pressings, the hidden track is simply put immediately after "Carry Stress in the Jaw" on the same track.
 It was originally recorded without bassist Dunn's input or knowledge; although, shortly before its release, Dunn managed to find it and added a vocal part.
-Though never explicitly stated, it is believed (by Dunn) that the drums were played by McKinnon, and the bass guitar by Patton.
-The hidden track after "Merry Go Bye Bye", featuring improv made by the band, begins at 7:21, after a full minute of silence.
+Dunn believes that the drums were played by McKinnon, keyboards by Heifetz, and bass guitar by Patton.
+The freely improvised hidden track after "Merry Go Bye Bye" begins at 7:21, after a full minute of silence.
 Neither track is mentioned in any way on the album packaging.

-The songs "Coldsore" and " Lemmy Caution" were also recorded for the album but did not make the final cut.

-Release

 Disco Volante spawned a number of officially unreleased demos (circulated on internet peer-to-peer sharing networks): "Ma Meeshka Mow Skwoz", "Coldsore" and "Spy".
-"Coldsore" featured portions later used in "Love on the Event Horizon".

-Critical reception
+"Coldsore", one of woodwind player and keyboardist Clinton McKinnon's first compositions for the band, would be adapted into the "Love on the Event Horizon" section of "The Bends".

+Reception

-Disco Volante has been well received by critics.
-In their highly favorable review of the album, AllMusic wrote, "Mr. Bungle is the musical equivalent of a David Lynch movie", calling the music a "totally original and new musical style, and an album that sounds like nothing that currently exists."
-They referred to the track "Desert Search for Techno Allah" as "a middle eastern techno number that has to be heard to be believed."
-Stylus Magazine wrote in their 2005 review, "A decade later, Disco Volante still sounds daring."
+In a highly favorable review of the album, Greg Prato of AllMusic described Mr. Bungle's music as "the musical equivalent of a David Lynch movie", performed in a "totally original and new musical style...that sounds like nothing that currently exists."
+Stylus Magazine wrote in their 2005 review of the album that "a decade later, Disco Volante still sounds daring."
+In a negative review, Mark Sutherland of NME wrote that the album was "70 minutes of irredeemable excrement" that failed at being music.